saikrupa82/Privacy-Policy-Change-Detection-and-History-Tracking-Service/README.md

 - **Implementation**: Ensured accuracy and reliability through data validation, backups, and audits.
 - **Technologies**: JSON schema validation, backup procedures.
 - **Outcome**: Trustworthy data foundation for analysis and decision-making.

+## Quality Criteria for MVP Product

+To ensure the MVP meets both functional and non-functional expectations, we have set forth the following quality criteria:

+### Functionality Implementation
+- **Core Functions and Features**: Complete critical functions and features are implemented.
+- **Overall Product Functionality**: All the total planned functionality is implemented.

+### Defects and Gaps
+- **Known Defects and Gaps**: Features and functions should have no defects or gaps .

+### Sustained Production Use
+- **Critical Defect Free Usage**: The product can be used for at least 24 hours without encountering a critical defect.
+- **Memory Usage**: Memory usage increase over a 24-hour period should be less than 10% of initial usage.
+- **Response Time**: The average response time for core functions should be less than 500 milliseconds.

+### Usability
+- **Ease of Use**: The product should have a high level of ease of use, ensuring it can be effectively utilized without extensive training or support.

 ## User Guide and Documentation: